rodrigoalvesvieira/old-blog/_posts/2012-02-10-unix-goodies-2-cal.md

 ncal
 ----

-Bonus info! there is this other program for printing dates called **ncat**.
+Bonus info! there is this other program for printing dates called **ncal**.
 The only difference between _ncal_ and _cal_ is the way the week days are print, for _ncal_ prints them vertically while _cal_ does it horizontally.

 That's it, folks!
 Wait for the next post!